 Our Board presently has seven members.
-There are two directors in the class (Class III) whose term of office expires in 2023.
-Each of these directors has been nominated for election as Class III directors at this Annual Meeting.
+There are two directors in the class (Class I) whose term of office expires in 2024.
+Each of these directors has been nominated for election as Class I directors at this Annual Meeting.
 Each of the nominees listed below is currently a director of Altair.
-If elected at the Annual Meeting, the Class III nominees would serve until the 2026 annual meeting and until his successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
+If elected at the Annual Meeting, the Class I nominees would serve until the 2027 annual meeting and until his or her successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.